 Transportation: Paris: Unlimited public transportation within the city of Paris ~ metro, bus, and tram ~ is included in the trip price.
 Taxis are not included, although I will be more than happy to reserve taxis for you, at your convenience.
 Provence: A 9-passenger minivan is rented for our group, with Karen Gros as the chauffeur.
 The trip price includes all costs associated with the rental of the minivan, including full insurance, fuel, parking, and tolls.
 Greece: All outings in Athens are accessible on foot, 9-passenger minivan is rented on Santorini for our group, with Karen Gros as the chauffeur, a combination of rental cars on Sifnos with Karen and other members of the group have the option of driving also.
 The trip price includes all costs associated with the rental of the minivan, cars, including full insurance, fuel, parking, and tolls.

-Reserve Your Spot: To reserve a seat on one of the trips to France with Karen Gros, you must agree to these Terms & Conditions, as well as Is this the Right Tour for You?, and send a deposit of $1,000 along with a reservation application.
+Reserve Your Spot: To reserve a seat on one of the trips to France with Karen Gros, you must agree to these Terms & Conditions, as well as Is this the Right Tour for You?, and send a deposit of $1,000, plus the amount shown for the mandated trip insurance (based on your age), along with a reservation application.

 Trip payments: Personal checks, money orders, and bank drafts are acceptable forms of payment.
 Credit or debit cards are not accepted for any trip payments.
 Trip payments are non-refundable, unless the trip doesn’t make; however, the included trip insurance allows for cancellation for a covered reason (please contact Travel Guard to file a claim to get reimbursed; Karen will assist you with necessary paperwork to file a claim.
 See below for more information regarding trip insurance).
 Deposit of $1,000 required to hold a spot.